- Bullet Summary

 Despise anybody limiting your freedom

 To become successful, I indeed believe it’s a great asset when you despise anything and anybody limiting your freedom.

-Also the fact that Ja Rule had to “prove his toughness” with a song… Hmmmm.
+Also, the fact that Ja Rule had to “prove his toughness” with a song… Doesn’t add up.

 Social sciences are a bit of an art and not pure sciences.

 Yet there’s quite a bit of inductive reasoning fallacy in The 50th Law.

 For example, Robert Greene has a theory that ghetto life makes people fearless, which in turn drives them to success.

 Yet just because you see a few successes coming from the ghetto doesn’t necessarily mean ghetto life makes you fearless or more likely to succeed.

 I’m not a big fan of 50 Cent and probably I let that taint my expectations.